 Cash Flow and Fund Flow Differences

-Cash flow refers to the overall cash generated by the firm in a specific accounting period and is calculated as the sum total of cash from operations, cash flow from financing and cash flow from investing activities, whereas, the fund flow of the company records movement of the cash in and cash out from the company during the specified period of time.
+Cash flow refers to the overall cash generated by the firm in a specific accounting period.
+It is calculated as the total of cash from operations, cash flow from financing, and cash flow from investing activities.
+In contrast, the fund flow of the company records the movement of the cash in and out of the company during the specified time.

-Cash flow and fund flow are completely different statements that have varied scopes and serve different purposes.
+Cash and fund flow are completely different statements with varied scopes and purposes.

-- The cash flow statement is one of the four important financial statements every investor should look at, and it is quite prevalent and useful when one wants to know about the liquidity position of a company.
+- The cash flow statement is one of the four important financial statements every investor should look at.
+It is prevalent and useful when one wants to know about a company's liquidity position.

-- On the other hand, the fund flow statement talks about the financial position of a company in a given period of time.
+- On the other hand, the fund flow statement talks about a company's financial position in a given period.
 It talks about sources of funds and the application of funds.

 Cash Flow vs Fund Flow Infographics